 Mediation Resolves does not ask for written briefs either before or after mediation.

-Participant preparation takes a little time and is centered around setting expectations.
+Participant preparation takes a little time and is centered around setting expectations and ground rules.
 Arriving at a mediation without knowing what to expect is clearly a drawback.

 Our recommendations are:

 Inform all those who are affected by the mediation that it is taking place, and why.